Vector Windows Reviews 2026

 Vector Windows is based out of Fergus Falls, Minnesota and was started back in 1995 under the name Vinylite Windows.
 In the middle of the 2000s, they changed the name to Vector and today they manufacture the Envision vinyl window series.
-Scroll down to read our Vector Windows Reviews.
+Vector Windows are ideal for homeowners looking for a mid-range vinyl window at a mid-range price point (dealer bids will vary).

 Vector windows sells two window series, which includes the Advantage and the Envision.
 The Advantage is the company's base model and is available as a single hung, glider window and in several specialty shapes.
 The Advantage uses a less robust window frame, does not use a sloped sill, lacks a few key upgrades, and is available in less colors.
 This is a hard pass for me.
 My rating for the Advantage window is a 3.6 out of 5 stars.